 - Other documents to help the judge to decide the extent of the abuse and your need for support (e.g., financial statements, list of bills, pay stubs, medical information, criminal charges, etc.)

 Think about what you want included in the final protective order.
+The court can order the other person to:

-Will the visitation be supervised or unsupervised?
-If you fear violence, you can arrange for supervised visitation.
+- If you fear violence, you can ask for supervised visitation.
 You can also arrange a safe place to exchange the child(ren).

 - If supervised, by whom? (a relative, friend, or a visitation center)